Killing AGOA Softly? The Impact of Trump’s Tariffs for Sub-Saharan Africa

 Document Introduction

-With Trump's return to the White House, U.S. trade and development policy has undergone a decisive shift, marked by significant cuts to USAID, shifting alliances, escalating trade tensions, and a broader retreat from multilateralism.
+With Trump's return to the White House, U.S. trade and development policy has undergone a decisive shift, marked by significant cuts to USAID, shifts in alliance relationships, escalating trade tensions, and a broader retreat from multilateralism.
 The expiration of the U.S. Generalized System of Preferences (GSP) in 2020 and the scheduled termination of the African Growth and Opportunity Act (AGOA) in September 2025 have already raised concerns in Sub-Saharan African (SSA) countries.
-Driven by the "America First" agenda, the introduction of new tariffs has effectively brought AGOA to an early end.
-This policy brief aims to assess the potential impact of transitioning from the duty-free treatment under the U.S. GSP and AGOA to the new tariff regime of the Trump era, which includes a universal 10% tariff applicable to all trading partners, and the "reciprocal" tariffs announced on the so-called "Liberation Day" for 57 countries.
+Driven by the America First agenda, the introduction of new tariffs has effectively brought AGOA to an early end.
+This policy brief aims to assess the potential impacts of transitioning from duty-free treatment under the U.S. GSP and AGOA to the new tariff regime of the Trump era, which includes a universal 10% tariff applicable to all trading partners, as well as reciprocal tariffs announced on so-called Liberation Day targeting 57 countries.

 The report notes that the described results represent the lower bound of the potential impact of U.S. protectionist policies.
-The GTAP model used, along with most existing trade macroeconomic models, fails to fully capture all the damage caused by the new tariffs of the Trump era, including indirect effects such as reduced foreign direct investment due to persistent uncertainty, weakened supply chain integration, increased poverty levels, and the loss of capacity-building support under the AGOA framework.
+The GTAP model used, along with most existing trade macroeconomic models, fails to fully capture all the damages caused by the new tariffs of the Trump era, including indirect effects such as reduced foreign direct investment due to persistent uncertainty, weakened supply chain integration, rising poverty levels, and the loss of capacity-building support under the AGOA framework.
 Furthermore, the simulations do not account for any potential retaliatory measures, meaning that an intensified global trade war and economic recession could further harm African economies.